Motorola AURA

 2. Competitive Landscape

-By the time the Motorola RAZR V3 came into being, it competed with an array of feature phones and first-generation smartphones, including those from Nokia, Sony Ericsson, and Samsung.
-Despite the competition, the fantastic looks and premium build of the RAZR V3 truly gave it prominence.
+By the time the Motorola RAZR V3 actually came into being, it was up against this whole mix of feature phones and first generation smartphones, yeah including the kinds from Nokia, Sony Ericsson, and Samsung as well.
+Still, even with all that pressure, the fantastic looks and that premium build of the RAZR V3 really put it in the spotlight, not just as a neat gadget but as something else.

 While the others tried to replicate the ergonomics of the RAZR V3, they never matched it on style and substance.
 The flip design, slim aesthetic, and stylish appeal of the RAZR V3 ushered in a new era for mobile phone design.
 It was one of the first instances in which market research showed there was a consumer willing to pay extra for style and simple implementation of features.